goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/README.md

 `ZtplAppDirectory` is a microservice-ready monolith application.

-In this documentation, you will see `ZtplAppDirectory`'s [motivation and architecture](motivation-and-architecture/README.md) as well as how to manage `ZtplAppDirectory`.
+In this documentation, you will see `ZtplAppDirectory`'s [motivation and architecture](motivation-and-architecture/README.md) as well as how to manage and extend `ZtplAppDirectory`.

 <!--startToc-->
 * [Motivation and architecture](motivation-and-architecture/README.md)